KalyanasGitRepo/PegaOnKubernetes/README.md

         f.
 Make sure values-minimal.yaml is configured with sufficient CPU and memory units.

         g.
-Database conectivity issues: Make sure connection string tring is correctly cponfigured with the Host IP and Port number.
+Database connectivity issues: Make sure connection string is correctly configured with the Host IP and Port number.
 Please check if database service is up and running.